trailheadapps/coral-cloud/README.md

 ![App logo](docs/gfx/app-logo.png)

 Welcome to Coral Cloud Resorts, a sample hospitality application.
-Coral Cloud Resorts is a fictional resort that uses data and AI to deliver highly personalized guest experiences.
-It presents different ways and benefits of bringing generative AI into business workflows, including new smart automation capabilities, content generation, and summarization.
+Coral Cloud Resorts is a fictional resort that uses Agentforce, Data Cloud, and the Salesforce Platform to deliver highly personalized guest experiences.
+Explore ways to bring agents into business workflows, including new smart automation capabilities, content generation, and summarization.

 The Coral Cloud Resorts app showcases **Data Cloud**, **Agents** and **Prompts**.